Bonanza, Arkansas

 Bonanza is a city in Sebastian County, Arkansas, United States.
 It is part of the Fort Smith, Arkansas-Oklahoma Metropolitan Statistical Area.
-At the 2010 Census, the population of Bonanza was 575.
-According to the 2018 US Census Bureau estimates, the population of Bonanza was 564.
+At the 2020 census, the population of Bonanza was 587.
 Bonanza began as a coal mining town of the Central Coal and Coke Company.

 History

 On October 10, 1851, Sebastian County was created from parts of Arkansas' Crawford, Polk, and Scott counties, placing Bonanza within the boundaries.
 Coal was discovered near the Arkansas-Oklahoma line about 12 miles southeast of Fort Smith, Arkansas.
 In 1896, the Central Coal and Coke Company developed railroads in the area as part of the St. Louis–San Francisco Railway, structuring Bonanza into a company town.
 Mine No. 10 did not yield sufficient results, but Mine No. 12 soon had 144 workers.
 Mine No. 20 employed 185 workers, and Mine No. 26 employed 76 workers.
 When workers and their families reached a sizable number, C.C.
 Woodson filed a petition to incorporate, and on November 26, 1898, the town was chartered.